How long do removable partial dentures last?

 This type of appliance is made entirely out of a special plastic whose resilient, flexible nature allows that it can even be fashioned into tooth clasps for the partial.

 Generally speaking, flexible acrylic partials can be considered to be a more esthetic, possibly more comfortable to wear, version of standard acrylic ones.

 - Just as with other types of partials, the durability of the plastic components of a flexible partial (base, clasps, teeth) will affect its length of service.

-Relining or the repair or replacement of plastic components (breakage, tooth loss) is possible but possibly easier to accomplish with standard acrylic partials (see below).
+Relining, or the repair or replacement of plastic components (breakage, tooth loss, etc…), is possible, although not as routine a process as with standard non-flexible acrylics (see below).

-- Just like with standard acrylic ones, flexible partials tend to cause damage to neighboring natural teeth over the long term.
+- Just like with standard acrylic appliances, flexible partials tend to cause damage to neighboring natural teeth over the long term.